Skip to main content

 Perhaps now is a good time to study their generic reaction mechanisms before progressing to starch synthesis.

 About 65% of glycosyltransferase reactions use nucleotide sugars as donors.
 These enzymes are called Leloir transferases.
 They are nucleotide-dependent.
 The activated NDP-sugar donor binds first to the enzyme, followed by the acceptor, to form a ternary complex.
-A conformational change allows catalysis, leading to the products' sequential release.
+A conformational change enables catalysis, facilitating the sequential release of the products.
 Hence, the enzyme follows a sequential ordered bi-bi mechanism.

-The reaction could proceed with either retention or inversion of the anomeric carbon of the donor NDPsugar.
+The reaction could proceed with either retention or inversion of the anomeric carbon of the NDP-sugar donor.
 This is illustrated for the reaction of a C1 α-NDP donor monosaccharide with a monosaccharide acceptor to produce the α(1,4) link with retention of configuration or the β(1,4) link with inversion as shown in Figure \(\PageIndex{5}\).

 Figure \(\PageIndex{5}\): Reaction of a donor NDP-monosaccharide and an acceptor monosaccharide with retention or inversion of configuration at the anomeric carbon of the donor